parryc/thevoid/templates/leflan/language_lithuanian.md

 * DAT.SG always ends in _-i_, most often _-ui_.
 * LOC.SG ends in _-je_ except for -as endings.
 * GEN.PL always ends in _-ų_.
 * DAT.PL always ends in _-ms_ – constrast this with INS.PL which always ends in _-(m)is_.
-I remember the difference by rementering that INS has I and S in it.
+I remember the difference by remembering that INS has I and S in it.
 * ACC.PL always ends in _-s_.
 * LOC.PL always ends in _-se_.
 * The VOC.PL is the same as NOM.PL.